Walter Heiligenberg

-Walter F. Heiligenberg (January 31, 1938 – September 8, 1994) is best known for his neuroethology work on one of the best neurologically understood behavioral patterns in a vertebrate, Eigenmannia.
+Walter F. Heiligenberg (January 31, 1938 – September 8, 1994) was a German American scientist best known for his neuroethology work on one of the best neurologically understood behavioral patterns in a vertebrate, Eigenmannia.
 This weakly electric fish and the neural basis for its jamming avoidance response behavioral process was the main focus of his research, and is fully explored in his 1991 book, "Neural Nets in Electric Fish."

 As an international scientist, he worked alongside other neuroethologists and researchers to further explain animal behavior in a comprehensive manner and "through the application of a strict analytical and quantitative method".
 The advancements within neuroethology today are still largely due to his influences, as his life was dedicated to researching that which could be applicable to "all complex nervous systems" and he "[investigated] the general principles of nature".

 Life and death

 Heiligenberg was born in Berlin, Germany, but moved to Münster soon afterwards.
 He then spent part of his early adulthood in Munich and Seewiesen before ultimately moving to San Diego, California, in 1972.

-Heiligenberg was killed in the crash of USAir Flight 427 on September 8, 1994, while on his way to deliver a lecture at the University of Pittsburgh (Leaders in Their Fields 1994).
+On September 8, 1994, Heiligenberg was killed in the crash of USAir Flight 427 while on his way to deliver a lecture at the University of Pittsburgh (Leaders in Their Fields 1994).